openvinotoolkit/nncf/docs/compression_algorithms/post_training/Quantization.md

 NNCF provides an advanced Post-Training Quantization algorithm, which consists of following techniques:

 1) MinMaxQuantization - Analyzes model and inserts extra quantization layers calibrated on a small subset.
-2) FastBiasCorrection or BiasCorrection - Reduces the bias errors between the quantized layers and the corresponding original layers.
+2) FastBiasCorrection or BiasCorrection - Reduces the bias errors between quantized layers and the corresponding original layers.

 ### Usage